LispCookbook/cl-cookbook/getting-started.md

 Quit with `(quit)` or `ctr-d` (on some implementations).

-Here is a sample session:
+Here is a sample session: we start the `sbcl` binary, we see a startup message, we are landed in a Lisp prompt (the `* `), we enter a lisp form, then we quit.

 ```
 user@debian:~$ sbcl